Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script creats an empty file called hello
+This script adds execute permission to owner of hello file